 - Explain to children that fire is a tool, not a toy, and talk about the different ways that adults make use of this tool e.g. candles for light, coal fires for heat, etc.

-It is important to talk through with children what to do if there is a fire – don't avoid it for fear of frightening them.
-Children need to know how to react, as there may not be an adult around to tell them what to do if a fire happens.
-Here are the basic instructions to give to your children:
+It is also very important to talk to children about what to do if they discover a fire either at home or elsewhere – don't avoid it for fear of frightening them.
+Children need to know how to react, as there may not be an adult around to help or assist them when there is a fire.

 Here’s some basic advice to give to your children:

 · If you see smoke or flames, leave the building immediately, closing the doors behind you if you can.

 · Once you’re outside and safe, tell someone straight away – a grown-up if possible.
 Or phone 999 and ask for the fire service.